Alpine Ibex Profile

 7. They have alternative mating strategies

 When an animal lives to relatively old age, it suggests a form of reproductive success.
-Many animals, including Ibis, engage in high-risk, high-reward mating strategies, and this tends to lead males to shorter lifespans.
+Many animals, including Ibex, engage in high-risk, high-reward mating strategies, and this tends to lead males to shorter lifespans.

-The Ibis has found a way around this by adopting alternative, low-risk mating strategies that allow them to remain viable for longer.
+The Ibex has found a way around this by adopting alternative, low-risk mating strategies that allow them to remain viable for longer.
 When a strong male is tending to his mates, a subordinate can wait for an opportunity and sneak in as a female is running.
 This tactic allows younger, smaller males to avoid confrontation and improve their survival rates.

 8. They don’t fight much, either